rstein66/rstein66.github.io/_projects/msms-ne-album.md

 ## Target Audience

-This project is intended for the general public visiting the Hall in person.
+This project is intended for the general public visiting the Hall in-person.

 <p class="quote">
     "The Museum welcomes roughly five million visitors annually from New York City and from around the globe, including hundreds of thousands of K–12 students and teachers" - <a href="https://www.amnh.org/about/diversity-equity-inclusion" target="_blank">AMNH</a>